‘Anything is Possible’

 Welcome to Water Mill Primary School

-As Headteacher I am proud to welcome you to Water Mill Primary School.
+As Headteacher I am proud to welcome you to Water Mill Primary School serving the communities of Selly Oak and Harborne.
 We are a happy, safe, caring community all working hard to ensure that each child achieves their very best and meets or exceeds all expected standards.
 We know that children work best when they are happy, interested and challenged and that school life is not just about academic standards, it is also about building positive relationships and participating in a wide variety of activities in and outside of school.
 Our pupils are encouraged to make decisions about what and how they learn, to be independent, creative and confident.
 We are a small, friendly one form entry primary school on the borders of Selly Oak and Harborne, Birmingham.
 We are proud of the rich diversity of our community and the excellent relationships that exist between pupils, staff, Governors and parents.
 We believe that together we can make a difference and influence the future.
-Please read on to find out all about our school.
+Please read on to find out all about our Primary School.
 If you would like any further information please contact me and I will be happy to arrange a tour of the school.

 Mrs Paula Rudd

-Please contact Mrs Culwick in our school office if you want further information or a tour of our school.
+Please contact our school office if you want further information or a tour of our school.
 Please ask at the school office if you would like paper copies of any of the information on our website.

 Water Mill children will be proud of what they have achieved.
 They will be creative, independent learners and will be prepared for the future.